syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

  {% endtabs %}

 N> 1.
-Currently the JBIG2Decode compression is supported only in lossy mode and also only single frame tiff images are supported.
+Currently the JBIG2Decode compression is supported only in lossy mode and also only single frame TIFF images are supported.
 N> 2.
 By default, all monochrome images will be compressed in CITTT4 compression.